-2.3.5 KGS CONNECTIVITY GUIDANCE
+245 4.3.5 KGS CONNECTIVITY GUIDANCE

-Figure 6 addresses connectivity of a KGS into CSfC solutions.
-The KGS connects with the local red management network and provides PSK management services for CSfC components located in the Red and Gray Networks.
-A Control Interface (CI) that is also a Cross Domain Solution (CDS) may be used to transfer the PSKs generated by the KGS from the Red Network enclave to the Gray Network.
+- 246 Figure 6 and Figure 7 address connectivity of KGSs in CSfC solutions.
+Figure 6 shows a single KGS that - 247 connects with the local red management network and provides PSK management services for CSfC - components located in the Red and Gray Networks.
+A Control Interface (CI) that is also a Cross Domain - 249 Solution (CDS) may be used to transfer the PSKs generated by the KGS from the Red Network enclave to - 250 the Gray Network.
+Figure 7 shows two KGSs; one KGS connected to the Red Management Network and - 251 provides PSK management services for Inner Encryption Components and one KGS connected to the - 252 Grey Management Network and provides PSK management services for Outer Encryption Components.

-Figure 6: Connectivity Guidance for Locally Operated Key Generation Solutions
+Figure 7: Connectivity Guidance for Locally Operated Single Key Generation Solution